daydreamt/arcelormittal/README.md

 - The best way to solve this problem, is to align frames to sentences, like in machine translation

-- then, we can match frames to situations
+- then, we can find for every frame the closest scenario steps (k-d tree?)

 - and detect *any* deviation from standard protocol.